NG-NEST/ng-nest/lib/ng-nest/ui/progress/examples/en_US/default/format/readme.md

 ---
 order: 1
-label: '文字自定义'
+label: 'Custome Text'
 ---

-使用 `format` 来自定义显示文字。
+Use `format` to customize the display text.